kubernetes/website/content/en/docs/concepts/services-networking/dns-pod-service.md

 ### Pod's DNS Config

-Kubernetes v1.9 introduces an Alpha feature (Beta in v1.10) that allows users more control on the DNS settings for a Pod.
-This feature is enabled by default in v1.10.
+Pod's DNS Config allows users more control on the DNS settings for a Pod.
-To enable this feature in v1.9, the cluster administrator needs to enable the `CustomPodDNS` feature gate on the apiserver and the kubelet, for example, "`--feature-gates=CustomPodDNS=true,...`".
-When the feature gate is enabled, users can set the `dnsPolicy` field of a Pod to "`None`" and they can add a new field `dnsConfig` to a Pod Spec.

 The `dnsConfig` field is optional and it can work with any `dnsPolicy` settings.
 However, when a Pod's `dnsPolicy` is set to "`None`", the `dnsConfig` field has